 - FCA Financial penalties, suspensions and public censures are important regulatory tools.
 However, they are not the only tools available to the FCA, and there will be many instances of non-compliance which the FCA considers it appropriate to address without the use of financial penalties, suspensions or public censures.
 Having said that, the effective and proportionate use of the FCA's powers to enforce the requirements of the Act, the rules and the Statements of Principle for Approved Persons (APER) will play an important role in the FCA's pursuit of its statutory objectives.
-Imposing financial penalties, suspensions and public censures shows that the FCA is upholding regulatory standards and helps to maintain market confidence and deter financial crime.
-An increased public awareness of - 7.2 The FCA has the following powers to impose a financial penalty and to publish a public censure.
+Imposing financial penalties, suspensions and public censures shows that the FCA is upholding regulatory standards and helps to - 7.2 The FCA has the following powers to impose a financial penalty and to publish a public censure.